-You might have to hire other professionals to offer recommendations during your divorce, such as a forensic accountant (to find hidden money, to do a cash flow analysis, or value a business) or child custody best interest evaluator to help opine on a custody or visitation arrangement.
+You might have to hire other professionals to offer recommendations during your divorce, such as a forensic accountant (to find hidden money, do a cash flow analysis, or value a business) or a child custody best interest evaluator to help opine on a custody or visitation arrangement.
 Appraisers are common third parties during a divorce if you need to determine the value of your home, artwork, or other valuable assets.

-- Refinancing an Auto Loan: If your spouse’s name is on the title of the vehicle you want to keep, then you must deal with the auto loan before you can transfer ownership to just you.
+- Refinancing an auto loan: If your spouse’s name is on the title of the vehicle you want to keep, then you must deal with the auto loan before you can transfer ownership to just you.

-- Health Insurance: If you are on your spouse’s health insurance plan, eventually, you will have to purchase your own insurance through your employer or the Marketplace.
+- Health insurance: If you are on your spouse’s health insurance plan, eventually you will have to purchase your own insurance through your employer or the marketplace.

 There may be other costs in this area due to not being part of a couple anymore.

 TALK WITH US ABOUT MANAGING THE COST OF YOUR DIVORCE

 Hiring an experienced divorce attorney is an investment in your future.
 Our team at [MFR] Men’s & Fathers’ Rights Divorce Lawyers has helped many people navigate divorce.
 Once we learn about your divorce and its potential issues, we can help you understand what it could cost and offer advice on how to manage costs without sacrificing the quality of the legal work you will receive.
 To learn more, call us at (201) 880-9770.